Noahbreezy/forensikit/README.md

 - Uses PowerShell SSH remoting: `New-PSSession -HostName -UserName -KeyFilePath`.
 - Authentication is SSH key-based.

+CSV override note:
+- For network-wide runs via `-ComputerListCsv`, you may optionally include per-target `UserName` and/or `KeyFilePath` columns.
+- If present, Forensikit tries per-target values first, then falls back to the command-level `-UserName/-KeyFilePath` if provided.

 Recommended key handling:
 - Store private keys in your user profile (e.g. `~/.ssh/`) and keep them out of the repo.